 Can the porphyrin rings of haemoglobin and chlorophyll be exchanged?

 It would be interesting to speculate that the porphyrin rings of haemoglobin and chlorophyll would be exchangeable.
 Imagine, if conditions such as anaemia, could be cured, just by eating more green plants!
-A study conducted found that iron supplements taken along with chlorophyll increased the level of haemoglobin in plants.
+A study found that drinking wheat grass juice which is rich in chlorophyll helped to increase the Haemoglobin in anemic women.
 The raw materials for the construction of haemoglobin and chlorophyll are the same.
-However, it is very important to note that plants and animals are very different from each other, and that experiments that take place outside the body cannot be replicated inside the body; there are various obstacles that take place because the processes inside the body are very complex
+However, it is very important to note that plants and animals are very different from each other, and that experiments that take place outside the body cannot be replicated inside the body; there are various obstacles that take place because the processes inside the body are very complex.

 CHLOROPHYLL AND BLOOD REGENERATION.
 1936;106(11):925. doi:https://doi.org/10.1001/jama.1936.02770110041017